-The central office, state facility, and CSB partnership reflects a common purpose derived from:
+The Central Office, state facility, and CSB partnership reflects a common purpose derived from:

-- 1. Codified roles defined in Chapters 3, 4, 5, 6, 7, and 8 of Title 37.2 of the Code of Virginia, as delineated in the community services performance contract; - 2.
+- 1. Codified roles defined in Chapters 3, 4, 5, 6, 7, and 8 of Title 37.2 of the Code of Virginia, hereafter referred to as the Code, as delineated in the community services performance contract; - 2.
 Philosophical agreement on the importance of services and supports that are person-centered and individually focused and other core goals and values contained in this agreement; - 3.
 Operational linkages associated with funding, program planning and assessment, and joint efforts to address challenges to the public system of services; and - 4.
 Quality improvement-focused accountability to individuals receiving services and family members, local and state governments, and the public at large, as described in the accountability section of this partnership agreement.

 This partnership agreement also establishes a framework for covering other relationships that may exist among the partners.
-Examples of these relationships include regional initiatives such as the Region IV Acute Care Pilot Project, regional utilization management teams, regional crisis stabilization programs, the planning partnership regions, and the initiative to promote integrated services for individuals with co-occurring mental health and substance use disorders.
+Examples of these relationships include regional initiatives such as the regional utilization management teams, regional crisis stabilization programs, regional discharge assistance programs, regional local inpatient purchases of services, and REACH programs.